Richard Wall house: History

-Richard Wall was a founder of Cheltenham Township, Pennsylvania.
-He arrived with William Penn's group of Quakers in 1682.
-He and fourteen others pooled their land purchases to create the township.
-They named the township for the main town in Gloucestershire, England, where they apparently originated.
+Richard Wall was one of the fifteen original founders of Cheltenham Township, Pennsylvania, likely arriving with William Penn's group of Quakers in 1682.
+They named the township for the main town in Gloucestershire, England, where they originated.

+In 1692, the house was first constructed as a log cabin in the wilderness, with a stone fireplace wall, the masonry that can still be seen in the present construction.
+The Walls made renovations from around 1730 to 1805, many probably due to the growth of the Wall family.

 The Wall family was joined in marriage by the Shoemaker family.
 The families owned a corn grist mill on Tacony Creek.
-Descendants of the Walls lived in the house until 1847, followed by the Bosler family.
+Descendants of the Walls lived in the house until 1847, when it was sold to the Bosler family.

-In 1932, the township acquired the house and surrounding lands, which was named Wall Park.
+In 1927, running water and electricity were added.
+The Bosler family remained the owners until 1932, when the property was purchased by the township and named Wall Park.
 The house was rented from 1932 to 1979.
 In 1941, Harold C. Pike, the township manager, moved into the home and resided there until his death in 1978.

-Since 1980, the house has been managed by the Cheltenham Township Historical Commission, which opened the museum and orientation center in 1993.
+Since 1980, the house has been managed by the Cheltenham Township Historical Commission, which opened the museum and orientation center in 1994.

-An original section of masonry wall can be seen in the current basement.
-The house was redesigned in 1730, 1760, and 1805.
-Later renovations added running water and electricity.

 The permanent exhibits display elements of life over more than 200 years of residence.
 Highlights include a fully furnished and electrified 5 ft doll house created before 1920 and a collection of over 100 antique tools.